 The government has solicited credit ratings from three credit rating agencies: S&P Global Ratings, Moody’s Investors Service and Fitch Ratings.
-For long-term debt, they are AA+ (stable outlook), Aa1 (stable outlook) and AA+ respectively (positive outlook).
+For long-term debt, they are AA+ (stable outlook), Aa1 (stable outlook) and AA+ respectively (stable outlook).

 |Calendar dates for rating announcements in 2020:|